 Any freezing fog conditions will be rated as a Class B type storm.
-Fog storms can cause immediate threats to public safety and cause an economic impact (as Class A), but its intensity will allow the City Public Works Department to keep the emergency snow routes open during the storm.
+Fog storms can cause immediate threats to public safety and the local economy (as Class A), but its intensity should allow the City Public Works Department to keep the Emergency Snow Routes open during the storm.
 If enough freezing fog exists and conditions worsen, the storm could be upgraded to a Class A type storm and rated as an ice storm.

-North facing hills with a history of freezing groundwater will be converted to hot spot status.
+North facing hills with a history of freezing groundwater will have hot spot status.